aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-text/add-watermark-to-visio/_index.md

 type: docs
 weight: 10
 url: /net/add-watermark-to-visio/
+keywords: "watermark, visio"
-description: Use C# Diagram API to add watermark to visio.
+description: How to add watermark to visio using .NET Diagram API.
 ---

 ## **Creating a Diagram**